McMinnville UFO photographs: Ufologist analysis

-Maccabee analyzed the photos and concluded that the photographs were not hoaxed and showed a "real, physical" object in the sky above the Trent farm.
-Much of his analysis is based on densitometric measurements, similar to the photometric analysis done by Hartmann.
-Maccabee argued that the brightness of the object's underside suggested it was at some distance from the camera, not a smaller object close to it.
+In 1975, negatives from the files of the News-Register were studied by ufologist Bruce Maccabee, who concluded that the photographs were not hoaxed and showed a "real, physical" object in the sky above the Trent farm.
+According to Maccabee, his analysis was based on densitometric measurements, similar to the photometric analysis done by Hartmann.
+Maccabee argued that the relative position of nearby power lines and the brightness of the object's underside suggested it was a large object at some distance from the camera.
+Maccabee said he could find no evidence of a suspending thread or string, and rejected skeptical conclusions that the photo was staged.